 Among these firms, the impact of OCF is overall similar to that among firms with EBCs.
 OCF substitutes out borrowing in all cases.
 It has a positive impact on investment, which is more pronounced among capital intensive firms (e.g. airlines and utilities) and weaker among capital light firms (e.g. small firms).

 3.2.3 Checks for Alternative Explanations

-Results in the baseline regressions line up with predictions in Section 3.1.
+Results in the baseline tests line up with predictions in Section 3.1.
 In the following, we discuss potential alternative explanations and provide empirical checks.
-These alternative explanations also cannot account for findings from a natural experiment we study in Section 3.3 due to changes in accounting rules.
+These alternative